Colleges of Education: A National Portrait

 This report is available now to members and can be accessed here.

-Report author Jacqueline E. King presented a free webinar for AACTE members on March 7.
-You can view the webinar here.
+Report author Jacqueline E. King presented a free webinar for AACTE members, which can be viewed here.

 Colleges of Education: A National Portrait (2018) provides a comprehensive picture of colleges of education: the work that they do, the people who do that work, and the students they serve.
 Because teacher preparation is so important, it describes in detail the key trends and challenges in meeting the nation’s need for highly skilled teachers.
 The report also portrays the full spectrum of undergraduate and graduate programs, research, and service that occur within schools, colleges, and departments of education.